 If you are looking for an online debugger then you must consider this manual testing tool called Firebug.

-After preparing the test cases and establishing the test setup, you can perform each test case individually.
+Step 4: After test cases are prepared and the test setup is established, you can perform each test case individually.
 Each test scenario would have one of the statuses listed below: